alentoghostflame/nextcord/docs/interactions.rst

     async def ping(interaction):
         await interaction.response.send_message("Pong!")

-The way it works is that you use the ``slash_command`` function to interact with the Discord API.
+The way it works is that you use the :meth:`~Client.slash_command` function to interact with the Discord API.
 The ``name`` parameter is the name of your slash command.

 ``guild_ids`` is used to limit the guilds that the slash command is available to.
 This is also useful for testing, as global slash commands can take up to an hour to register.